-In the present day, there is a huge demand for high-quality video content and today’s video editors and producers work in a continually changing environment of old and new technologies.
+In the present day, there is a huge demand for high-quality video content, and today’s video editors and producers work in a continually changing environment of old and new technologies.
 Despite all this meteoric change, however, the objective of video editing is the same.
-To take the footage and model it with the guidance of your original vision, so that you can productively communicate with your audience.
+Take the footage and model it with the guidance of your original vision to communicate with your audience productively.

-Moviemaking was like magic which came from the glittering temples of Hollywood.
-Because of the home-video revolution that started in the mid-’90s, anyone with a justly modern personal computer, an economical digital camcorder and a video editing program like Adobe Premiere Pro can now create a high-tech motion picture.
+Moviemaking was like magic that came from the glittering temples of Hollywood.
+Because of the home-video revolution that started in the mid-’90s, anyone with a justly modern personal computer, an economical digital camcorder, and a video editing program like Adobe Premiere Pro can now create a high-tech motion picture.

-Adobe Premiere Pro was first released in 2003 and is the successor of Adobe Premiere which was launched in 1991.
-Premiere was one of the first computer-based non-linear editing systems.
-It is the most extensively used tool and has more than ten years of experience in the field of PC-based video editing.
-Premiere Pro has the potential to create advanced digital video productions such as documentaries, digital movies and music videos directly from your laptop or desktop computer.
+Adobe Premiere Pro was first released in 2003 and is the successor of Adobe Premiere, launched in 1991.
+The premiere was one of the first computer-based non-linear editing systems.
+It is the most extensively used tool and has more than ten years of experience in PC-based video editing.
+Premiere Pro can create advanced digital video productions such as documentaries, digital movies, and music videos directly from your laptop or desktop computer.

 What is Adobe Premiere Pro?

 Adobe Premiere Pro is, first of all, a video-editing program.
 It is a non-linear editing system.
-It is fitting for both amateur professionals and enthusiasts.
-It can be acquired and used solely, or alongside different applications such as Adobe Photoshop, After Effects, etc. It is a part of Adobe Creative Cloud software collection as well as Adobe CS6 or Adobe Creative Suite.
-It is used to edit videos, including movies, and is rapidly becoming the go-to program for filmmakers all over the world.
+Adobe Premiere Pro fits both amateur professionals and enthusiasts.
+It can be acquired and used solely or alongside applications such as Adobe Photoshop, After Effects, etc. Adobe Premiere Pro is a part of the Adobe Creative Cloud software collection and Adobe CS6 or Adobe Creative Suite.
+Filmmakers worldwide are rapidly turning to it as the go-to program for editing videos, including movies.

-Premiere Pro works by importing video from a source such as a video tape onto your hard drive, then allowing you to generate newly edited versions which you can export back to tape, disc or another medium.
-It has a nice clean interface which is comparatively simple to use for people of all skill levels, good learning resources, and high-power tools.
-Today, you can comfortably edit videos on computers that cost less than 1000 dollars and powerful programs like Adobe Premiere Pro provide you with editing tools that were formerly available only to film and video professionals working on systems that cost millions of dollars.
+Premiere Pro works by importing video from a source such as a videotape onto your hard drive, then allowing you to generate newly edited versions which you can export back to tape, disc, or another medium.
+It has a nice clean interface that is simple for people of all skill levels, good learning resources, and high-power tools.
+Today, you can comfortably edit videos on computers that cost less than 1000 dollars.
+Powerful programs like Adobe Premiere Pro provide editing tools formerly available to film and video professionals working on systems that cost millions of dollars.

 What does Adobe Premiere Pro do?

-- Scenes can be picked and selected to include in a movie and move frame by frame through the video to exactly place your edits.
+- Scenes can be picked and selected to include in a movie, and you move frame by frame through the video to exactly place your edits.

-- It can use up to ninety-nine separate video tracks that can be synthesized and combined to make a solitary image.
+- Combining and blending up to ninety-nine distinct video tracks can produce a unified image.

 - You can add soundtracks to your program and edit it.
-Ninety-nine separate soundtracks can be added to the program.
+With this program, you can incorporate up to ninety-nine distinct soundtracks.

-- Allows you to create titles, add still graphics to your movie projects.
+- It allows you to create titles and add still graphics to your movie projects.
 There are a variety of ways in which the titles and graphics can be animated.

-- You can apply one of the seventy-three discrete transitions to video and these transitions can be used in any video track.
+- You can apply one of the seventy-three discrete transitions to video, which can be used in any video track.

 - You can adjust and improve color using an advanced new color corrector.

-- There are new audio tools to mix audio be it mono, stereo 5.1 surround sound.
+- There are new audio tools to mix audio, mono, and stereo 5.1 surround sound.